 16. Consider the exterior finishes early

 Should a side-return extension match or contrast with the original house?
 Both are possible – and can be successful.
 Matching materials will create a harmonious feel, whereas contrasting contemporary finishes make the new addition overt.
-Call on an architect to help with your plans – and check out our feature on transforming your home's exterior for inspiration.
+Call on an architect to help with your plans – and check out our feature on how to improve your house exterior design for inspiration.

 17. Being space efficient will make it feel roomier

 Access to a house with a side return is typically tricky, since these homes tend to be terraced.
 If the new room is still of relatively modest proportions once the side return is incorporated into the interior, a single line galley kitchen can provide functional cooking and preparation areas.
 In this scenario, too many wall units can be oppressive, so plan in shelving or glass-fronted units to keep the feel open.
 Make sure there’s worktop space either side of the hob as well.